hafybufya/group-project/README.md

 Python 3.10 or newer to run python files

 Python modules required:
-* pandas – Reading and handling CSV files.
+* pandas – reading and handling CSV files.
-* matplotlib – Plotting graphs.
+* matplotlib – plotting graphs.

 You can install required packages with: